ReagentX/purple_air_api/docs/documentation.md

 #### setup()

-This converts the JSON metadata to python class members, exposing data in a pythonic way.
+This converts the JSON metadata to Python class members, exposing data in a pythonic way.

 #### get_location()

-Set the location for a Sensor using geopy.
+Set the location for a Sensor using `geopy`.

 #### get_field('field': str)